Embed Inc PIC Programmers Host Protocol Specification

 0: None.
 Dummy algorithm that performs no action.

 1: Vpp before Vdd.
-The Vpp programming voltage is raised
+The Vpp programming voltage is raised before

-address is assumed to be the RESADR value after reset.
+to be the RESADR value after reset.

 2: Vdd before Vpp.
-The Vdd target chip power supply voltage
+The Vdd target chip power supply voltage is

-address is assumed to be the RESADR value after reset.
+to be the RESADR value after reset.

 3: Vdd before Vpp.
-Like ID 2 except that the target address
+Like ID 2 except that the target address will

-will be unknown after this reset
+be unknown after this reset

 4 (Version 11, optional): For 30F (dsPIC) target types.
 The